Ignoring Hospital Policy, Vice President Pence Tours Mayo Clinic Without Mask

 The Mayo Clinic is located in Rochester, Minn., and is one of the leading sites on coronavirus research.
 Pence — who leads the White House’s coronavirus task force — visited the center’s blood and plasma donation center to learn about its “moon-shot” testing program, which aims to increase Minnesota’s testing capability to 20,000 tests a day.

 Video shows at one point at least ten people — including a patient — wearing masks around Pence, while he remained mask-less.
-CNN reports that Pence was, in fact, the only person in the entire building not wearing a mask.
+Although he reportedly avoided shaking hands (choosing instead to bump elbows), CNN reports that Pence was, in fact, the only person in the entire building not wearing a mask.
+His tour group also appears to not have been standing the recommended 6 feet apart.

 After criticism of both Pence’s behavior and the Clinic’s decision to allow him to enter without a mask began spreading online, the Mayo Clinic tweeted at 2:18 p.m. that, “Mayo Clinic had informed @VP of the masking policy prior to his arrival today.”
 The tweet has since been deleted.